DevAgnihotri/MCA_Sem_2/JAVA/Unit_4_Multithreading and Generic Programming.md

 - You can enumerate, interrupt, or set priorities for all threads in a group.
 - Thread groups can be nested (a group can have subgroups).
-- Modern Java often uses thread pools (`ExecutorService`) instead of thread groups for advanced management.
+- Modern Java often uses thread pools (`ExecutorService`) instead of thread groups for advanced management..

 ---